Mastering the game of Poker does not only mean having the skills, keen eye and winning confidence, it also entails talking in the language of Poker.

 In a tournament, the bubble is the top finisher out of the money.
 For instance, if there are 450 players in a tournament and the top 45 get paid, then 46th place is known as "the bubble."

-The discarding of the top card before each betting round.
+The discarding of the top card before each round.
 In the case that there is a distinguishing mark on the top card, the burn card keeps the next card to be dealt concealed before it comes out.
 That way no unfair information is being intentionally or unintentionally conveyed.

 The position of the dealer.
 In live poker, it's usually denoted by placing a plastic disk in front of the dealer.
 It rotates clockwise each time the dealer shuffles for a new hand.
-The button is in an advantageous position, for he acts last in a betting round.
+The button is in an advantageous position, for he acts last in a playing round.

 To contribute the minimum amount of money to the pot necessary to continue playing a hand.